wenhe-jia/TIVE/README.md

 ## Usage

-TIVE is meant as a drop-in replacement for the [YouTubeVIS Evaluation toolkit]([https://github.com/youtubevos/cocoapi]), get detailed evaluation results on YoutubeVIS-2021-minival subset:
+TIVE is meant as a drop-in replacement for the [YouTubeVIS Evaluation toolkit]([https://github.com/youtubevos/cocoapi]), get detailed evaluation results on YoutubeVIS-2021-minival subset.
+For usage, see example.py()

 ```python
 from tivecv import TIVE